 A Few Recent Things

 Lately, I’ve been thinking a lot about attention; how easily it gets flattened into utility, productivity, scrolling, documenting, and answering.
-I’ve been reclaiming some quieter forms of noticing through materials, through image-making, and through walking slowly enough to actually see where I am.
+I’ve been reclaiming some quieter forms of noticing through materials, image-making, and walking slowly enough to actually see where I am.

 These are some recent observations, experiments, studio fragments, and small moments that reminded me why living a creative life matters to me.

-Corner of my textile studio on a recent rainy afternoon
+Corner of my textile studio on a recent rainy afternoon.

 It already feels less like a workspace and more like an ecosystem.
 Exciting projects are in the works over at 58×80.com.
 I’ll share more soon.